mrowrpurr/Specs.cpp/README.md

 }
 ```

-The `spec_name` macro is a shorthand for doing the following 2 things:
+The `spec_name` define is a shorthand for doing the following 2 things:
 - `#define spec_file` to support multiple `.cpp` files
 - `TestGroup("...")` to define a test group for everything in the current file